aakash01/aakash01.github.io/_posts/2014-03-15-coin-tosses.md

 	8.00
 *Sample Explanation:*

 If N = `2` and M = `0`, you need to keep tossing the coin until you get 2 consecutive heads.
 It is not hard to show that on average, 6 coin tosses are needed.

 If N = `2` and M = `1`, you need 2 consecutive heads and have already have 1.
 You need to toss once more no matter what.
 In that first toss, if you get heads, you are done.
-Otherwise, you need to start over, as the consecutive counter resets, and you need to keep tossing the coin until you get N=2 consecutive heads.
+Otherwise, you need to start over, as the consecutive counter resets, and you need to keep tossing the coin until you get N=2 consecutive heads. <br/>

-The expected >umber of coin tosses is thus `1 + (0.5 * 0 + 0.5 * 6) = 4.0`
+The expected Number of coin tosses is thus `1 + (0.5 * 0 + 0.5 * 6) = 4.0`

 If N = `3` and M = `3`, you already have got 3 heads, so you do not need any more tosses.